zekunhao1995/DualSDF/README.md

 #### Using pre-sampled SDF dataset

-We provide pre-sampled SDF dataset for ShapeNet chairs and airplanes [Google Drive](https://drive.google.com/drive/folders/14ZCfbQCSItmw6M_3EgbguUOy9kpkZQNU?usp=sharing).
+We provide pre-sampled SDF dataset for ShapeNet chairs and airplanes on [Google Drive](https://drive.google.com/drive/folders/14ZCfbQCSItmw6M_3EgbguUOy9kpkZQNU?usp=sharing).
 They are in SquashFS format so that you can mount it directly in Linux without extraction.

 To mount a SquashFS file with `squashfuse`:
 ```bash